About Us

 However, work continued somewhat spasmodically on preparing a draft agreement for community benefit if the Viking development did ever happen.
 SCBF held numerous negotiations with the company and its main shareholder – SSE Renewables.

-This committed Viking Energy and SCBF to two legally-binding agreements – one for funding of £400,000 a year while the development was being built from 2020 to 2024 and another for the main core funding of £2,214,500 a year (index-linked) for the lifetime of the development.
-The main funding starts when the wind farm sends the first commercial energy through the new interconnector cable to the Scottish mainland – expected in summer 2024.
+This committed Viking Energy and SCBF to two legally-binding agreements – one for funding of £400,000 a year while the development was being built from 2020 to 2024 and another for the main core funding of £2,214,500 a year (index-linked) for the lifetime of the development once operational.

 There are three other proposed smaller wind farms in the islands, all now owned by Norwegian state-owned company Statkraft.
 SCBF maintains contact with the company to discuss its plans for the three projects although there has been no final decision on the distribution of these funds.
 SCBF is also in discussion with several potential offshore windfarm developers and takes part in discussions regarding the islands council’s ORION Project.